Was Westport, Connecticut Really The Inspiration For 'The Great Gatsby?'

 “The lush beach parties, bootlegging and movie activity that were to reappear transformed in Fitzgerald’s fiction were all happening within a two-mile radius of his cottage.”

-There are a variety of clues in the documentary, which will be released in the fall, which lay out the argument that Westport played a large part in the inspiration of F. Scott Fitzgerald’s description of the world of Jay Gatsby.
-The book, Boats Against The Current will be out at the end of June.
+There are a variety of clues in the documentary, which will be released in the fall, that lay out the argument that Westport played a large part in the inspiration of F. Scott Fitzgerald’s description of the world of Jay Gatsby.
+The book, Boats Against The Current, will be out at the end of June.